edunmire/cse15l-lab-reports/labreport4/lab4.md

 ![SSHLink](lab4_sshlink.jpg)

-Typed `git clone <Ctrl+V><enter>`.
-To paste copied link and clone it.
+Typed `git clone <Ctrl+V><enter>` in order to paste copied link and clone it.
 Then, the confirmation that the repository was cloned appeared in the terminal.

 ![GitClone](lab4_gitclone.jpg)